-Note: You will need SSL Inspector installed, enabled, and configured with the root certificate deployed to fully leverage the functionality of Application Control.
+Note: You will need SSL Inspector installed, enabled, and configured with the root certificate deployed to get the most out of Application Control.

-The rules tab allows you to create custom Application control rules.
-Application Control Rules provide a very powerful feature that can be used to control application usage.
+The Rules tab allows you to create custom Application control rules to control application usage.
 For example, some of the default rules that are implemented but not enabled in Application Control are very powerful and useful.
-We recommend reviewing these rules and enabling those that will provide benefit.
+We recommend reviewing these rules and enabling those appropriate for your network.

-Just like port 443, port 80 is most commonly associated with web traffic but this time HTTP.
-If you do not have any applications that require port 80 for anything other than web-based HTTP traffic then we recommend enabling this rule.
+Similar to port 443, port 80 is most commonly associated with HTTP web traffic.
+If you do not have any applications that require port 80 for anything other than web-based HTTP traffic, we recommend enabling this rule.

 SSH is a protocol that provides secure command-line access to remote systems.
-This is an often utilized protocol and very few (if any) other legitimate applications utilize port 22 for anything other than SSH.
-If SSH is being utilized on your network we recommend enabling this rule.
+This is a common protocol and very few (if any) other legitimate applications utilize port 22 for anything other than SSH.
+If SSH is being used on your network we recommend enabling this rule.
 (If you wish to block all SSH access, we recommend doing so via a Forward Filter Rule.)

 Tarpitting is ideal for 'proxy' or 'anonymizer' applications.
 These applications are designed to circumvent Application Control detection by dynamically changing port numbers and callouts to evade detection.
 Setting anonymizer or proxy applications to tarpit will often prevent them from functioning on your network if the block option is not effectively blocking this traffic.

 Tarpitting - What to do when Applications that are set to block are no longer being blocked: